huwei765/gentelella/README.md

 If `gulp` is installed, follow the steps below.

 1. Fork and clone the repo.
+2. Run tmod ./src/tpl --output .build/js
-2. Run `gulp`, this will open gentelella on your default browser
+3. Run `gulp`, this will open gentelella on your default browser
-3. Now you can code, code and code!
+4. Now you can code, code and code!
-4. Submit a pull request
+5. Submit a pull request

 ## Gentelella for other platforms and frameworks